 Foods that contain a higher protein content compared to others are called proteinous foods.
 They include meat, fish, eggs, etc. Proteinous foods are obtained from animal sources.
 They speed up metabolism and may help the body keep its muscle mass during weight loss.
 Thus, proteinous foods are good for both preserving weight and losing weight.
 (4).

 The same way it burns our tongues, chili pepper is believed to help our body cells burn more calories, even though only slightly.
 Chili peppers contain a compound called capsaicin.
-It is believed that this capsaicin content of chili peppers makes it capable of helping our bodies use up more calories.
+It is believed that the capsaicin content of chili peppers makes them capable of helping our bodies use up more calories.
 (5).